igorkasyanchuk/new_google_recaptcha/README.md

 Action where recaptcha action was executed.
 Actions could be viewed in Admin console.
 More docs: https://developers.google.com/recaptcha/docs/v3.
 Action name could be "comments", "checkout", etc. Put any name and check scores in console.

+## TODO

+- check everything works with turbolinks
+- allow custom ID for input
+- return score ?
+- tests
+- handle exceptions with timeouts, json is not parsed
+- add support for non-Rails apps

 ## Contributing

 You are welcome to contribute.